 Those who graduated with a regular diploma have the best outcomes across all categories and the lowest non-engagement rate.
-The number of exiters who dropped out in 2024 increased by 156% from 2022.
-This is a significant allowed to the same to th decrease in competitive employment rates and a 6.7% increase in other employment.
+The number of exiters who dropped out in 2024 increased by 156% from decrease in competitive employment rates and a 6.7% increase in other employment.
 There was also a 3.8% increase in non-engagement for this subgroup.